HonokaKousaka/DRkC/README.md

 |-- table_WBNN.py # WBNN Deletion for the table in the paper
 ```

-## Run our codes
+## Run our code
-You can use the codes in ```functions.py``` if you want to try our algorithm in your own way.
+You can use the code in ```functions.py``` if you want to try our algorithm in your own way.

-If you want to reproduce the results in the paper, you can run our codes in the following steps.
+If you want to reproduce the results in the paper, you can run our code in the following steps.

-1. Make sure there are 2 directories named ```results_1``` and ```results_2``` in the same directory that our codes are in.
+1. Make sure there are 2 directories named ```results_1``` and ```results_2``` in the same directory that our code are in.

-2. You can run our codes like the script in the below:
+2. You can run our code as in the script in the below:
 ```python
 python fix_k_GBGMM.py
 python fix_k_WBGreedy.py